TomKrauss/pks-edit/doc/manual/editing_files.md

 between columns c1 and c2 in a lines exclusively
 - *line selection*, where always complete lines are selected.

-The shape of the selection can be selected e.g. in the `Editor Settings` menu.
+The shape of the selection can be selected e.g. using the _Settings->Change Editor Settings..._ menu.

 ## Editing text
 PKS Edit supports the most commonly used editing features provided by nowadays code editors: